profhun/phpcomparison/README.md

-#PHP Template Engine Comparison
+#PHP Template Engine Benchmark and Comparsion
-##Benchmark current template engines
+##Benchmark today template engines

 This benchmark tests the speed and memory consumption of PHP template engines.
 You can fork the project and contribute by adding your favorite template engine.